7 Models

 That said, there are quite a few reasons not to include covariates.
 These motivate our recommendation to skip them in your default model unless you have very strong theory-based expectations for either (A) a correlation with the outcome or (B) a strong moderation relationship.

 The second reason is that you can actually compromise your causal inference by including some covariates, particularly those that are collected after randomization.
 The logic of randomization is that you cut all causal links between features of the sample and the condition manipulation.
 But you can “uncut” these links by accident by adding variables into your model that are related to group status.
-This problem is generically called conditioning on post-treatment variables and a full discussion of is out of the scope of this book, but it’s something to avoid (and read up on if you’re worried about it, see Montgomery, Nyhan, and Torres 2018).
+This problem is generically called conditioning on post-treatment variables, and a full discussion of is out of the scope of this book, but it’s something to avoid (and read up on if you’re worried about it, see ).

 So these are our options: if a covariate is known to be very strongly related to our outcome, we can include it in our default model.
 Otherwise, we avoid a lot of trouble by leaving covariates out.